Qytera-Gmbh/Qytera-Gmbh.github.io/projects/cypress-xray-plugin/docs/section/setup/installation.md

 import { addCucumberPreprocessorPlugin } from "@badeball/cypress-cucumber-preprocessor";
 import createEsbuildPlugin from "@badeball/cypress-cucumber-preprocessor/esbuild";
 import * as createBundler from "@bahmutov/cypress-esbuild-preprocessor";
-import { addXrayResultUpload, configureXrayPlugin, syncFeatureFile } from "cypress-xray-plugin/plugin";
+import { addXrayResultUpload, configureXrayPlugin, syncFeatureFile } from "cypress-xray-plugin";
 import fix from "cypress-on-fix";

 // ...